|The 2m Lil Bird, Big Bird, and Sky Bird are now on their own page.|

 Plans and instructions not included

-The famous Legionair series of sailplanes designed by Cecil Haga are coming back.
+The famous Legionair series of sailplanes designed by Cecil Haga are now available as a Partial kit.
 Cecil's son Bill has given exclusive rights to Sky Bench to kit the whole series of Legionairs.
 Cecil designed several versions of the Legionairs, 2M, 100", 132",140" and the Shuttle in 2M and 100".
 The Legionairs were very popular and well know and exceptional performers.
 The airfoil was designed to handle the Texas high winds with a low wing loading which will allow today's rc pilot to penetrate and search for lift far from the confines of the flying field and still thermal out in light air.
-Prices and more information will be posted when available.
-Send an email and you will be notified when the Legionairs are available, pricing, etc. I will not be able to respond to questions due to time constraints on Sky Bench.
-We are swamped, but I wanted to let everyone know this great flying sailplane will be available.

 A special thanks goes to Bill Haga, Jack Womack, Bill Maserang, Jim Ealy, and Jim Deck for their help in this project.